johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 operators should consider the potential for UDP fragmentation or TCP fallback if responses become excessively large, though a single SVCB record is typically small.
-Recursive nameservers should usually set the EDNS(0) No-OTS when they already have the transport signaling information.
+Recursive nameservers should usually set the EDNS(0) No-DTS when they already have the transport signaling information.

 * **Server Configuration:** Authoritative server implementations will